Quick Answer

 Current Regulations

-The United States regulates cryptocurrency through a fragmented patchwork of federal and state laws rather than a single, unified framework.
+The United States regulates cryptocurrency through a combination of federal and state laws that is rapidly evolving.
 Federal agencies apply existing financial regulations, with entities that exchange digital assets often classified as Money Services Businesses (MSBs) under FinCEN guidelines.
-Meanwhile, the SEC and CFTC oversee assets based on whether they qualify as securities or commodities, and the IRS treats all crypto as property for tax purposes.
-This environment is further complicated by varying state-level rules and recent federal legislation aimed at specific areas, such as the 2025 GENIUS Act for stablecoins.
+This includes crypto exchanges, trading platforms, and other financial services providers that facilitate the buying and selling of crypto assets on behalf of customers.
+The SEC and CFTC oversee assets based on whether they qualify as securities or commodities, and the IRS treats all crypto as property for tax purposes.

 Regulatory Authorities